martindzejky/dotfiles/README.md

 # dotfiles

 My personal dotfiles.
-I use these on Windows with [ConEmu](https://conemu.github.io/), [Cygwin](https://cygwin.com/), Zsh, [oh-my-zsh](http://ohmyz.sh/) and [Antigen](http://antigen.sharats.me/).

-Install Antigen before using these files: `curl -L https://raw.githubusercontent.com/zsh-users/antigen/master/antigen.zsh > ~/antigen.zsh`.
+Currently in use on Ubuntu GNOME in bash.